 Message from the Director

 Welcome to the CMTC web page.
 The Center was formed in 1997 to develop and expand programs in toxicology and carcinogenesis at Penn State University.
-Over the past ten years the Center has fostered the development of graduate and undergraduate programs in toxicology.
+Over the past sixteen years the Center has fostered the development of interdisciplinary research programs as well as graduate and undergraduate programs in toxicology.
 This was accomplished by the hiring of outstanding faculty, post-doctoral fellows, coupled with the recruitment of highly qualified students.
-In 2004 we moved into a new state-of-the-art research building with modern core facilities, including; Bioinformatics Consulting Center, Center for Computational Genomics, Center for Quantitative Cell Analysis (flow cytometry, confocal microscopy, etc), DNA Microarray Facility and Transgenic Mouse Facility.
-Support for the CMTC is provided from a variety of sources including Penn State Institutes for Energy and the Environment, grants from industry and the National Institutes of Health.
+In 2004 we moved into a new state-of-the-art research building with modern core facilities.
+The metabolomics facility is housed within the CMTC and we provide administrative support and work closely with this core laboratory.
+Financial support for the CMTC is provided from a variety of sources including Penn State Institutes for Energy and the Environment, the Huck Institutes for the Life Sciences, grants from industry and the National Institutes of Health.

 Overall goals of the Center are: